anuur7/Portfolio-Page-Advanced-CSS/README.md

 # Portfolio-Page-Advanced-CSS

-For this assignment i have created my first web application from scratch by applying the core skills i've recently learned.
+For this assignment i have created my first Portfolio web application from scratch by applying the core skills i've recently learned as a portfolio of work can showcase your skills and talents to future employers looking to fill a full-time position.

+I started off by organizing to make sure I was following the semantic structure of the HTML elements to make it more accessible.

+I decided to go for my picture and name just below my header and used display flex to space it evenly.
+Also when clicked on the navigation bars in the header the UI scrolls to the corresponding section.

+I used display flex space evenly on the about me, projects and contact section.
+Put some box shadow on the image in the about me section and used borders for the projects so i could move them around more easily.

+In the contact me section i linked my email and github accounts to the a tags and also when you click on the social media icons it will take you to the website.